nextcloud/documentation/developer_manual/exapp_development/tech_details/api/occ_command.rst

 OCC Command
 ===========

-This API allows you to register the occ (CLI) commands.
+This API allows you to register OCC CLI commands.
-The principal is similar to the regular Nextcloud OCC command for PHP apps, that are working in context of the Nextcloud instance, but for ExApps it is a trigger via Nextcloud OCC interface to perform some action on the External App side.
+The principle is similar to the regular occ command for PHP apps that are working within the context of the Nextcloud instance, but for ExApps, it is a trigger via the Nextcloud OCC interface to perform some action on the ExApp side.

 .. note::